akshayrdeodhar/akshayrdeodhar.github.io/about.markdown

 title: About
 ---

 I am a master's student studying Computer Science at Georgia Tech.
 In my first two semester and my internships, I learned to hack computer systems.
-In my last semester, I'll be taking "Ivory Tower" math-y courses. (for science, and for the children!).
+This is my last semester, and I'm taking "Ivory Tower" math-y courses. (for science, and for the children!).

-I'm interested in working in infrastructure, compilers, databases and HPC.
+I'm interested in working in systems, compilers, databases and HPC.
 I'm inclined towards projects that lie at the intersection of implementation and theory.
 From a theoretical standpoint, I'm interested in parallelism, concurrency, algorithms, and programming languages.
 At Georgia Tech, I've taken